Dr Mary Doran, CPsychol, Dpsych, MBACP, HCPC Registered.

 “The body–mind link is undeniable, with our thoughts and emotions having a neurobiological impact on our brain’s function and also our body’s way of functioning.
 When our mental health improves, often our physiology also improves.”

-Mary uses evidence-based approaches which have been shown to benefit clients with anxiety and depression.
-She has worked within an IAPT service delivering psychological therapy to individuals suffering from depression, panic disorder, generalised anxiety disorder, post-traumatic stress disorder (PTSD) and health anxiety.
+Historically Mary has worked within an IAPT service in the NHS delivering psychological therapy to individuals suffering from depression, panic disorder, generalised anxiety disorder, post-traumatic stress disorder (PTSD) and health anxiety.
 She also spent 2 years working for a complex treatment service delivering psychological therapy to war veterans experiencing PTSD and complex PTSD.
 Prior to this, she worked for several years with adolescents in CAMHS inpatient services, with individuals diagnosed with obsessive compulsive disorder, personality disorder, severe anxiety and depression, and psychosis.

-Before qualifying as a psychologist Mary trained as a mindfulness teacher and has a strong personal practice as a member of the Kadampa Buddhist community in Northamptonshire.
+Before qualifying as a psychologist Mary trained as a mindfulness teacher with MISP and has a strong personal practice as a member of the Kadampa Buddhist community in Northamptonshire.
 She also practices Wudang tai chi and the Japanese martial art iaido.
 She has also studied the Japanese body therapy shiatsu and is a qualified shiatsu practitioner, which gives her invaluable physiological and anatomical knowledge, adding a depth to the psychosensory work she provides.